Consumer medicine information

 Make sure you, your friends, family and work colleagues can recognise the symptoms of hypoglycaemia and hyperglycaemia and know how to treat them.

-If you experience any of the symptoms of low blood sugar (hypoglycaemia), you need to raise your blood glucose urgently.
+If you experience any of the symptoms of low blood sugar (hypoglycaemia), you need to raise your blood sugar urgently.
 You can do this by taking one of the following:

 • 5 - 7 jelly beans